fukurosan/Jhaystack/docs/index.md

 ## Basics

 Jhaystack allows you to create full-text indexes using an index strategy.
-Full-text indexes can be used not just for full-text search but also for super-fast search filters in queries which works great for larger data sets.
+Full-text indexes can be used not just for full-text search but also for search filters in queries which works great for larger data sets.
 Indexes have a build-step, which means that when you create an index strategy the index must be built before it can be used, which can be computationally expensive.
 It is also worth noting that the speed of indexed search comes at a cost of increased memory usage.

 full-text search should be considered as an alternative to using comparison strategies.
 The two are completely different search approaches that solve different problems.
-Full-text search helps you search through large data sets, focusing on the "bigger picture".
+Full-text search helps you search through large data sets, focusing on the bigger picture.
 Think of it as searching in a web search engine.
-Comparison strategies use sequential value similarity approximation to compare every single value for a "match", focusing on the "narrow picture".
+Comparison strategies use sequential value similarity approximation to compare every single value for a "match", focusing on the narrow picture.
 A typical use case for a full-text search might be to search through a collection of long news articles for everything that has to do with "penguins" and "Antarctica".
 A typical use case for sequential value similarity approximation might be to find all movie titles that has something in the title similar to "frrest gmp".

 Indexes will respect your globally configured settings such as filters, result limits, extraction strategy and sorting.
 The only thing currently not supported is weights.